BDC Hamburger Icon

 2. Employees want to feel heard by their leaders.

-Employees who feel heard — and seen — are more likely to stick around during tough times, improving your employee retention rates.
+Employees who feel heard — and seen — are more likely to stick around during tough times, improving your employee turnover rates.
 In contrast, employees who feel invisible and unimportant will have less loyalty and are more likely to leave.

 Here are a few ways to hone your listening skills and help your employees feel truly heard:

-• Understand your listening habits.
-Develop a keen awareness of your listening habits and practice behaviors to improve them.
+• Understand your listening habits: Develop a keen awareness of your listening habits and practice behaviors to improve them.
 For example, do you interrupt your employees when they speak?
 Do you steamroll past topics you don’t want to discuss?
 Again, rely on your network of trusted advisors and mentors to help identify how to improve your listening skills.

-• Focus on respecting people’s time.
-It’s also crucial to develop an awareness of and respect for everyone’s time — yours included.
+• Focus on respecting people’s time: It’s also crucial to develop an awareness of and respect for everyone’s time — yours included.
 If a conversation wanders off-topic, bring it back to the subject at hand.
-Set limits on topics and time to show your team that you respect their time and input.
+Set limits on topics and length to show your team that you respect their time and input.
 This habit also helps keep your schedule in check and sets an excellent example for your team.

 FYIDid you know